wp-data-sync/wp-data-sync/readme.txt

 WP Data Sync API can sync the same data into as many websites as you like.

-= How many objects can I sync each month? =
+= How many requests do I get each month? =

-WP Data Sync can sync as many objects as you need.
-Your account is auto-scaled depending on how many objects you sync.
+WP Data Sync can perform as many requests as you need.
+Your account is auto-scaled depending on how many requests are made.

 = Is my data private or do other users have access to my data? =

-Your data is private to you.
-No one else has access to the data, except for the WP Data Sync team.
-We do not sell the data.
+Your data is kept private to you.
+No one else has access to your data.

+= Does WP Data Sync work with Advanced Custom Fields? =

+Yes, WP Data Sync can sync most standard ACF post meta fields.
+If, you are not sure, please ask, we are always happy to help!!

+= Can WP Data Sync process WooCommerce products and variations? =

+Yes, WP Data Sync can sync WooCommerce product data, variation data, prices, and inventory.

 = Is WP Data Sync developer friendly? =